playfularchitect/MDLBSG/README.md

 **An experimental custom compression application for macOS.**

-It can compress files and folders, restore MDLBSG archives, and queue additional work while another job is already running.
+It can compress files and folders, restore .mdl archives, and queue additional work while another job is already running.

 <br>